Horatio Clare: Background

+Literary career

-Clare's first book, Running for the Hills (2006), is an acclaimed memoir, 'the equivalent of a collection of poems by Ted Hughes – or even Wordsworth', according to John Carey in The Sunday Times.
+Clare's first book, Running for the Hills (2006), was a memoir, described by John Carey in The Sunday Times as: 'the equivalent of a collection of poems by Ted Hughes – or even Wordsworth'.
 It won the Somerset Maugham Award and saw Clare shortlisted for Sunday Times Young Writer of the Year 2007.

-His second, Truant: Notes from the Slippery Slope, a contribution to the debate about cannabis, led Carlo Gebler in The Irish Times to advise 'Get your stoner friend a copy.
+His second novel, Truant: Notes from the Slippery Slope, is a contribution to the debate about cannabis, and led Carlo Gebler in The Irish Times to advise 'Get your stoner friend a copy.
 It might just save their life.'